albinekcom/XCUIElement-IsVisible/README.md

 [![Swift 3.1](https://img.shields.io/badge/Swift-3.1-orange.svg)](https://swift.org)

-This extension adds computed property `isVisible` to `XCUIElement`.
+This extension adds a computed property `isVisible` to `XCUIElement`.
 It is useful in `UI Testing` for checking if a specified element is visible on the screen.

 ## Installation